13 Easy ESL Icebreakers to Get Your Students Talking

 Each of the following icebreakers requires little to no preparation, is easy to explain, and can be adapted to all levels and ages.
 These activities promote student talk time and encourage students to become more comfortable with speaking up in class.

-You can play this as a whole class or put students in groups and give them a stack of cards with questions and they take turns asking each other the questions.
+You can play this as a whole class or put students in groups and give them a stack of cards with questions, and they take turns asking each other.
 Either way, following up by asking “Why or why not?” can lead to some fun discussions.

 2. Two Truths and a Lie